 19. It’s a Wonderful Life – A classic and the only black and white movie on this list.

-20. Hot Tub Time Machine – I’m not too proud to say I like silly movies, especially when they involve time travel.
+20. Hot Tub Time Machine – I’m not too proud to admit I like silly movies, especially those involving time travel–like this one.

 21. Bill and Ted’s Excellent Adventure – A classic romp and actually kind of educational.

 22. Deja Vu.
 Denzel Washington is always great.
 The plot is a little weak, but the movie has a good time slip concept.
 Best of all, it stars the always great Denzel Washington, buff James Caviezel, and a great ensemble of actors playing the science/tech crew.

 22b.
 The Adjustment Bureau – Creative concept.
 Would be better if Matt Damon and Emily Blunt actually had on-screen chemistry.